aimeos/aimeos-symfony/README.md

 If you want to **upgrade between major versions**, please have a look into the [upgrade guide](https://aimeos.org/docs/Symfony/Upgrade)!

 The Aimeos Symfony e-commerce bundle is a composer based library that can be installed easiest by using [Composer](https://getcomposer.org).
+If you don't have an existing Symfony application, you can create a skeleton application using

+`composer create-project symfony/framework-standard-edition myshop`

+You need to adapt some files inside the newly created directory.
 Before, the Aimeos bundle class must be known by the `registerBundles()` method in the `app/AppKernel.php` file so the composer post install/update scripts won't fail:

 ```php
     $bundles = array(